 Current parking requirements are governed by zoning districts therefore new residential developments are often required to create unnecessary parking even if they are situated right next to subway or rail stations.
 Providing shared parking areas also does not satisfy parking requirements in these zoning districts.

 Drywells are not generally permitted by the Department of Environmental Protection, even when the soil would be ideal.
-The alternative is to detain the water and pump it to the city storm-water sewer.
-The tank and pumping system is very large and also requires an emergency generator.
+The alternative is to detain the water and pump it to the city stormwater sewer.
+The tank and pumping system are very large and also require an emergency generator.